 Most personal injury cases (including car accident cases) in the United States today are resolved without trial.
-Trial is the culmination of months or years of work by your car accident lawyer in investigating the facts of your car crash, researching the law, gathering evidence, conducting discovery and doing the myriad of other tasks it takes to get your case ready for trial.
+Trial is the culmination of months or years of work by your Kansas City car accident lawyer in investigating the facts of your car crash, researching the law, gathering evidence, conducting discovery and doing the many other tasks it takes to prepare for your car accident trial.
 It also means that for one or more reasons, attempts to settle the case have not succeeded.

 Your right to have your case tried before a jury of your peers traces back to the earliest days of our country and continues today.
 Some believe that it is the best and fairest system yet devised to resolve disputes.
 If for some reasons both sides don’t want to have a jury trial they can usually request that the case be decided by a judge only (called a bench trial).
 Generally, it takes both parties to agree to a bench trial.
 If either party requests a jury trial, the case will usually be heard by a jury.